Article

 Michigan follows modified comparative negligence under MCL § 600.2959.
 Your damages are reduced by your percentage of fault.
 If you were 25 percent at fault, your recovery is reduced by 25 percent.

 The 50-percent threshold matters: if you are 50 percent or more at fault, you cannot recover non-economic damages (pain and suffering).
 Economic damages remain recoverable but are still reduced by your percentage of fault.
 Many cases come down to a comparative-fault contest, where the difference between 49 percent and 51 percent is the difference between a six-figure recovery and an effectively dead case.
+Our Michigan comparative fault guide explains how insurers weaponize this rule and how to defeat it.

 Damages Caps: Where Michigan Limits Recovery